 The Port of San Diego was created by the State Legislature to manage San Diego Bay and surrounding waterfront land through a regional governance approach in 1962.
-The Port of San Diego is the fourth largest of the 11 deep water Ports in California, and is bordered by five member cities: Chula Vista, Coronado, Imperial Beach, National City, and San Diego.
-The Port oversees two marine cargo terminals, two cruise ship terminals, over 20 public parks, the Harbor Police Department, and the leases of over 200 tenants and over 500 sub tenant businesses around San Diego Bay.
-The Port is an economic engine, and environmental steward of San Diego Bay and the surrounding tidelands, and a provider of community services and public safety.
+The Port of San Diego is the fourth largest of the 11 deep water ports in California, and is bordered by five member cities: Chula Vista, Coronado, Imperial Beach, National City, and San Diego.
+The Port oversees two marine cargo terminals, two cruise ship terminals, 22 public parks, the Harbor Police Department, and the leases of over 200 tenants and over 500 sub tenant businesses around San Diego Bay, while balancing navigation, commerce, fisheries, recreation.
+Additionally, the Port is an economic engine, and environmental steward of San Diego Bay and the surrounding tidelands, and a provider of community services and public safety.

-The two Sea Grant Fellows with the Port of San Diego will support programs and initiatives through Planning & Green Port.
-Through integrated planning, sustainable development of Port of San Diego operations, and protection and enhancement of natural resources that celebrate tidelands and waterfront life, Planning & Green Port comprises five distinct programs:
+The Sea Grant Fellows with the Port of San Diego will support programs and initiatives through the Port's Planning and Environment Division.
+Through integrated planning, sustainable development of Port of San Diego operations, and protection and enhancement of natural resources that celebrate tidelands and waterfront life, the Planning and Environment Division includes four distinct teams and departments:

-- 1. Environmental Conservation

-- 2. Planning

-- 3. Aquaculture & Blue Technology
+- 1. Aquaculture and Blue Technology

+- 2. Environmental Conservation

-- 4. Environmental Protection
+- 3. Environmental Protection

-- 5. Energy
+- 4. Planning